Nuffield Department of Population Health partners with NHS Digital, Microsoft and IBM for pioneering new venture.

 NHS DigiTrial will initially provide a foundation service to return cohort feasibility queries, support patient enrolment and communication, and long-term follow-up of a cohort.
 It will contribute to lowering costs of future medical treatment and therapies, and will be part of an ecosystem to support life science organisations and to attract future inward investment to the UK.

-NHS Digital will lead the consortia and provide the services, leveraging the globally-unique data assets within the NHS while ensuring privacy, confidentiality, strict adherence to information governance standards and legislation, and world-class system security.
+NHS Digital will lead the consortium and provide the services, leveraging the globally-unique data assets within the NHS while ensuring privacy, confidentiality, strict adherence to information governance standards and legislation, and world-class system security.

 The Nuffield Department of Population Health at the University of Oxford will provide clinical and trial leadership, building on a proven track record in the safe management of clinical data and in running landmark trials of treatments for heart and other major diseases.